-After an adjusted basis, the next differentiator is whether you will pay short-term or long-term capital gains tax on your cryptocurrency.
+After an adjusted basis, the next differentiator is whether you will pay short-term or long-term capital gains tax on cryptocurrency.
 The keyword here is duration.
-How long you hold the asset impacts the tax rate for your cryptocurrency.
+How long you hold the asset impacts the tax rate.

-Your holding period dictates the tax rates on your cryptocurrency: whether you pay income tax rates or capital gains tax rates on your cryptocurrency holdings.
-You will pay short-term capital gains if you hold an asset for less than a year and long-term capital gain if you hold it for more than a year.
+Your holding period also dictates the tax rate on cryptocurrency: whether you pay income tax rates or capital gains tax rates depend on how long you hold.
+You will pay short-term capital gains tax if you hold an asset for less than a year and long-term capital gains tax if you hold it for more than a year.

 Here’s an example of how capital gains are calculated: Imagine you buy 60 shares of stock valued at $100 each.
 Six months later, you sell those 60 shares for $120 each, a total of $7200.
 Your capital gain is the purchase price, $6000, subtracted from the final sale price, $7200.
 You will realize a short-term capital gain of $1200.

-Note that if the stocks had been held for six years, instead of six months, you would have paid long-term capital gains.
+Note that if the stocks had been held for six years, instead of six months, you would have paid long-term capital gains tax.

 See below for 2021’s federal income tax brackets.